Photo credit: R. Sawdon Photography/Flickr

 Vancouver is one of the most accessible cities in the world, with shops, restaurants and cultural attractions striving to adhere to stringent building code regulations.
 The vast majority of attractions along Robson Street, for example, have entrances at street level, and many have doors that can open when activated.
 Shopping malls including downtown’s Pacific Centre are fully accessible.
 And the popular and picturesque Granville Island has numerous disabled parking spots, ground level or elevator entries to many shops and restaurants, and designated accessible restrooms.

-Attractions including Stanley Park, Science World, the Vancouver Art Gallery and the Vancouver Aquarium have handicapped parking and are for the most part accessible to disabled visitors.
+Attractions including Stanley Park, Science World, the Vancouver Art Gallery and the Vancouver Aquarium have handicapped parking and are for the most part accessible to visitors with disabilities.
 However, it is always advisable to check with the attraction of your choice to ensure a positive experience.
 For complete information on what to see and do in Vancouver, including Family and Kid-Friendly activities, click here.

 BC Deaf Sports Federation